 The weather changes quickly in the mountains.
 In summer months, expect afternoon showers and thunderstorms.
 Dress appropriately for changing conditions especially when hiking.
 In the winter months, layering your clothes will give you the most versatility for temperature changes.

 As a person climbs to higher elevations the air becomes thinner.
 In Vail the amount of oxygen in the air is 30 percent less than at sea level; humidity is 50 percent less.
 Most visitors can expect some degree of change in their bodies.
-Symptoms range from restlessness, to shortness of breath, coughing, dizziness, headaches and increases in heart rate.
+Symptoms range from restlessness to shortness of breath, coughing, dizziness, headaches, and increases in heart rate.
 To avoid the symptoms make sure you are well rested prior to arriving.
-On arrival, rest appropriately and don’t overexert yourself.
+Upon arrival, drink lots of water and don’t overexert yourself.
 Avoid alcohol and caffeine and increase your water intake by 50 percent.

 Vail is in the Mountain Time Zone and observes Daylight Saving Time from late March until late October.